Xentrk/x3mRouting/README.md

     AS-Path: 34224 3356 2906
     AS-Org-Name: Netflix Streaming Services Inc.

-#### getdomainnames.sh Script
+### [4] getdomainnames.sh Script
 This script will create a uniquely sorted list of domain names from dnsmasq.log that you collected by accessing a website or streaming service.
+The script requires that the dnsmasq.log file exists in the **/opt/var/log** directory.
+If you don't have dnsmasq logging enabled, you must first enable logging.

+#### Enable dnsamsq Logging
+1. Navigate to the **/jffs/configs** directory **cd /jffs/config**
+2. Use your SFTP or SSH client to create the **dnsmasq.conf.log** file
+3. Add the following entry

+#### getdomannames.sh Usage Instructions
 1. Download the script **getdomainnames.sh**
 2. Navigate to the log file directory **/opt/var/log**
 3. Enter the command: **tail -f dnsmasq.log > myfile** where 'myfile' is any file name you choose.